Intel CEO says contract manufacturing business to expand

 Uber's revenue hits $6.5 billion in 2016, still has large loss

-SAN FRANCISCO Intel CEO Brian Krzanich said on Thursday he would expand his company's small contract manufacturing business, paving the way for more chipmakers to tap into the world's most advanced process technology.
+SAN FRANCISCO Intel (INTC.O) CEO Brian Krzanich said on Thursday he planned to expand his company's small contract manufacturing business, paving the way for more chipmakers to tap into the world's most advanced process technology.

 "We're going to go much further.
 If we can utilize our silicon to provide the best computing, we'll do that," Krzanich told analysts.
 "People who can use our leading edge and build computing capabilities that are better than anyone else's, those are good candidates for our foundry service."